chiangtw/NCLcomparator/README.md

 ###### -sce/--SCE (optional) /path/to/SCE.bed

 ### 7. Input format of NCL events
 The outputs of NCL detection tools are required to modify as 5-col format, which includes the positons of donor/acceptor sides and the number of junction reads.
-Intra-NCL tools・ modified 5-col format results are gathered into a folder, and inter-NCL tools・ modified 5-col format results are gathered into another folder. <br>
+Intra-NCL tools・ modified 5-col format results are gathered into a folder, and inter-NCL tools・ modified 5-col format results are gathered into another folder.

-     Given a 5-col result, CIRCexplorer2.5col (tab-delimited text file), as an example,<br>
+Given a 5-col result, CIRCexplorer2.5col (tab-delimited text file), as an example,

      chr1	945176	chr1	945517	1
      chr1	955922	chr1	956013	1
      chr1	955922	chr1	957273	5